Terms and Conditions

 - The primary heating type of the property must be oil.
 A primary heating system is defined as a heating system with the capacity to heat a minimum 50% of the home for the entire heating season to 21oC.
 If the oil heating system is not functional, the home is not eligible for the Program rebate.

 - Homes heated by an existing heat pump with oil back-up are not eligible.

 - Homes must be low-rise detached or semi-detached (single family home, row homes, townhouses, or mobile homes on a permanent foundation).
 Multi-unit residential buildings such as high-rises, apartment buildings, stacked duplexes, triplexes, and fourplexes are not eligible for the Program.

 - Off-grid communities that are served by 100% diesel-powered generation are not eligible.
-Other off-grid communities may be eligible, but must be approved by the Ministry of Energy and Mines before proceeding.
-Contact email@example.com to begin the approvals process.
+Other off-grid communities may be eligible, but must be approved by the Ministry of Energy, Mines, and Petroleum Resources before proceeding.
+Contact firstname.lastname@example.org to begin the approvals process.